wingsweihua/IntelliLight/README.md

 # IntelliLight: A Reinforcement Learning Approach for Intelligent Traffic Light Control

+#### This repository is provided as-is, further updates are included in [LibSignal](https://darl-libsignal.github.io/), which supports flexible and cross-platform (CityFlow and SUMO) training and testing in PyTorch.
+We also actively looking for contributions for LibSignal, feel free to reach out if you would love to contribute to the project!

 We've also investigated traffic signal control problems in multi-intersection control scenarios.
 If you are interested, please refer to
 [PressLight](http://personal.psu.edu/hzw77/publications/presslight-kdd19.pdf) and [CoLight](http://personal.psu.edu/hzw77/publications/colight-cikm19.pdf).
 For a more comphrehensive view on RL-based traffic signal control, you can visit [this project homepage](http://traffic-signal-control.github.io).